datafibers/simple_stream/df_stream_kafka/src/main/sql/KSQL_DEMO_CityBike.md

 ### 3.3 Group data.
 To group data based on the station details and date, perform the following.

-1. Format the date as YYYY-MM-DD from the long timestamp to group by date in the start trip details using the below commands:
+1. Format the date as YYYY-MM-DD from the long timestamp to group by date in the start trip details using the below KSQL commands:
     ```roomsql
     CREATE STREAM citibike_trip_start_station_details_with_date
     AS